Humans in Research

 - Privacy issues and/or the nature of the information being collected (e.g. adding data that in combination with existing information could potentially identify participants) or confidentiality of participants

-- Data management plan – change in storage, retention or destruction – physical and electronic safeguards
+- Data management plan – change in storage, retention or destruction – physical and electronic safeguards or personnel with access

 - Informed consent forms (unless only minor wording), procedures, new findings or information (Note: changes identified in aforementioned aspects may require changes to information sheets, consent forms and recruitment materials)